 Something to think about

-This is the day when the IEPC will call for economic justice, fair trade, jubilee, Sabbath rest that takes us outside of the logic of the mean markets and their tally of goods, products and hours as a measure of our worth.
 The Lord is good to all.
-There is enough for everyone’s need but not for everyone’s greed and this means action to change the present economic structures at a political level but it also means a dedication by the churches and people of faith to live out alternatives and find more just ways of distributing wealth and dealing with the fear and myth of scarcity.
+There is enough for everyone’s need but not for everyone’s greed.
+This means action to change the present economic structures at a political level but it also means a dedication by the churches and people of faith to live out alternatives and find more just ways of distributing wealth and dealing with the fear and myth of scarcity.

 Something to do

-Consider the place money has in your life, how it controls your decisions, delays your work for justice, piles up excuses, and consider how you might break the power by joining with others to share your concerns about its power.
+Consider the place money has in your life - how it controls your decisions, delays your work for justice, piles up excuses - and consider how you might break that power by joining with others to share your concerns about it.

 Something to pray